 At the same time, you can also buy and sell individual stocks and ETFs as you see fit.
 This actively traded segment of your portfolio exists alongside your automatically managed segment.
 This is particularly valuable in that it lets you add a degree of speculation to the generally conservative robo-advisory model through stock trading.

 M1 Finance’s basic account is completely free.
 It does not charge commissions on its algorithmic portfolios, nor does it charge trading fees for its stocks and ETFs.
 The platform’s advanced account, M1 Plus, charges $125 per month and adds a series of banking services.

-There are few cons to M1 Finance.
+There are a few cons to M1 Finance.
 This is one of the strongest robo-advisor platforms on the market today, however, this does mean that you have to use a robo-advisory.
 You won’t have access to sophisticated trading tools, nor will you have access to assets beyond stocks and ETFs.
-In this regard M1 Finance has prices in line with the market at large.
+In this regard, M1 Finance is priced in line with the market at large.
 While it offers significantly more sophisticated services than a standard trading platform, ultimately M1 Finance offers free stocks and ETFs … just like everybody else.

 TD Ameritrade is one of our favorite online trading platforms.
 For beginners, this service offers a basic trading platform under its flagship eponymous brand.
-This service is comprehensive and well designed, with a clean interface and a massive series of learning tools.
-Investors can learn the market while they navigate it and will still have access to most mainstream financial assets in the process.
+This service is comprehensive and well-designed, with a clean interface and a massive series of learning tools.
+Investors can learn about the market while they navigate it and will still have access to most mainstream financial assets in the process.